Show 43 – In2 Innovation Summit: Purpose Driven Brands, Fake News, Behavioural Science

 Matt believes that any challenge can be tackled by applying behavioural insight to it and therefore by looking for the better and different is how he sees behavioural science growing in PR.

 Finally Matt feels that many different skills and a wider range of skills are now needed within the PR industry and believes that there will be more behavioural scientists in the industry.
-His recommended reading if you want to find out more about the topic are:
+He said universities such as LSE, UCL and Warwick University run short courses as well as Masters’ courses.

 All previous shows of the series are available on Soundcloud, itunes and TuneIn.
 There is also a growing community on Facebook and Twitter, where you can get involved in the discussion.
 Finally, if you subscribe to the show, please can you give it a positive rating and review on itunes in particular as this helps it up the charts!